 SUBMITTED ABSTRACTS FINAL

-Abstracts accepted for the SRA World Congress will be printed in the Program directly from your submission (as received on or before 1 December).
+Abstracts accepted for the SRA World Congress will be printed in the Program directly from your submission (as received ).
 Minor editing such as punctuation and grammar might be conducted by the Secretariat; you will not see a revised version of your abstract before publication in the Program.
 Note that the Program Committee expects that each abstract will have the approval of the author’s management prior to being submitted.

 Important: Under no circumstances can an abstract that has been submitted for presentation be changed.
 The Program Committee regards a submitted abstract as a commitment to present.
 The Program Committee also regards cancellations, particularly after the abstract has been accepted, as incompatible with good professional conduct.
 If extenuating circumstances prevent the presenting author from making the presentation, it is that author’s obligation to find an alternate presenter and to contact the session moderator or program co-chairs, as well as the Secretariat, about the change.

 Presenters must register for the SRA World Congress (and pay the registration fee) by a preregistration deadline to be announced to ensure the abstract is included in the Final Program.

 ADDITIONAL DETAILS FOR SUBMITTING YOUR ABSTRACT

 Type each author’s name in a distinct author box, last name followed by first and middle initials (initials are capitalized with no space between).

 Burk, BJ (Author Box 2)